Georgetown Raiders (senior): History

 Georgetown was an entry in the Niagara District Intermediate A Hockey League, which folded in 1979.
 Georgetown was one of two teams from that loop (the Dundas Merchants were the other) to be accepted into the Georgian Bay Intermediate A league, with which the Niagara league had played an interlocking schedule.
 The league changed its name to the Major Intermediate A Hockey League in 1980.

 The Raiders played four years in the Georgian Bay/Major league and finished in first place three times.
 They also advanced to the playoff final in all four seasons, losing to Dundas in 1980, beating the Owen Sound Greys in 1981, defeating the Collingwood Shipbuilders in 1982 and losing to Collingwood in 1983.

 In 1982, the Raiders became the first OHA team to ever win the Hardy Cup.
-Only two Ontario teams ever one it, the other being the Dundas Real McCoys in 1986.
+Only two Ontario teams ever won it, the other being the Dundas Real McCoys in 1986.
 The Hardy Cup was the Senior "AA"/Intermediate "A" National Championship.

 The Major Intermediate A league folded in 1983.
 Georgetown was one of three teams accepted into the OHA Senior A league.
 Its fate after this point is not known.